Webinix-dev/deno-webinix/README.md

 [![][release-version]](https://github.com/webinix-dev/deno-webinix/releases/latest)
 [![][license]](https://github.com/webinix-dev/deno-webinix/blob/main/LICENSE)

-> Webinix is not a web-server solution or a framework, but it allows you to use any web browser as a GUI, with your preferred language in the backend and HTML5 in the frontend.
-All in a lightweight portable lib.
+> Use any web browser or WebView as GUI, with your preferred language in the backend and modern web technologies in the frontend, all in a lightweight portable library.

 ![Screenshot](https://raw.githubusercontent.com/webinix-dev/webinix-logo/main/screenshot.png)